hanggrian/IIT-ITM511/assignments/quiz7-8.md

 ## Problem 9

-> Open-Source Development means that the code that makes up the software is not avaliable for everyone to see.
+> Open Source Development means that the code that makes up the software is not avaliable for everyone to see.
 >
 > 1. True